getify/You-Dont-Know-JS/async & performance/ch2.md

 It might not be terribly obvious why this is such a big deal.
 Let me construct an exaggerated scenario to illustrate the hazards of trust at play.

 Imagine you're a developer tasked with building out an e-commerce checkout system for a site that sells expensive TVs.
 You already have all the various pages of the checkout system built out just fine.
-On the last page just before the user clicks "confirm" to buy the TV, you need to call a third-party function (provided say by some analytics tracking company) so that the sale can be tracked.
+On the last page, when the user clicks "confirm" to buy the TV, you need to call a third-party function (provided say by some analytics tracking company) so that the sale can be tracked.

 You notice that they've provided what looks like an async tracking utility, probably for performance best-practices' sake, which means you need to pass in a callback function.
 In this continuation that you pass in, you will have the final code that charges the customer's credit card and displays the thank you page.